davidfokkema/deadsea-optics/README.md

 ## Installation

 The latest version is always available on the [Releases page](<https://github.com/davidfokkema/deadsea-optics/releases/latest>) (link is also in the right sidebar).
 Please scroll down to *Assets* and download the .msi-installer for Windows and the .dmg-installer for macOS.
+The application will also run on Linux, but no installer packages are provided at this moment.
+For Linux, follow the instructions below to install the command-line interface and optionally start the GUI using the provided `gui` command.

+## Driver installation on Windows

+DeadSea Optics needs a driver to access the Ocean Optics USB device on Windows.
+The generic WinUSB device is sufficient, but it is unfortunately necessary to manually select that driver using administrator privileges.

+1. Connect the Device: Plug your USB device into your computer.
+2. Open Device Manager: Press Win + X and select Device Manager.
+4. Locate your Ocean Optics USB device.
+It might be listed under "Other devices" with a yellow warning icon.
+5. Right-click on the device and select Update driver.
+6. Choose Browse my computer for driver software.
+7. Select Let me pick from a list of available drivers on my computer.
+8. Scroll down and select Universal Serial Bus devices.
+9. From the list, choose WinUSB Device in both the left column (Manufacturer) and right column (Model) and click Next.

+Your device should now be available to applications like DeadSea Optics.

+## Command-line interface

 If you want to use the command-line interface, you can install using pip, pipx or, recommended, [uv](https://docs.astral.sh/uv/getting-started/installation/):
 ```